MackHeller/project-team-24-public/deliverables/iteration-02.plan.md

 #### Events

-Please describe the meetings you planning to have:
- * When and where?
-In-person or online?
- * What's the purpose of each meeting?

-The current plan regarding events is to have, at minimum, one face-to-face meeting weekly and to make use of Slack on a consistent basis.
+We continue following our previous plan: we will have have, at minimum, one face-to-face meeting weekly and to make use of Slack on a consistent basis.
+We expect face-to-face meetings to either be on Thursday 10-11AM or Friday 2-3PM depending on team availability.
 If a face-to-face meeting is not possible, then an online meeting will be held in the form of a group call.
+These backup meetings will be held during the weekend at a time that is convenient for all group members.

 In general, the purpose of these meetings is to go over what has been done and assign general tasks to be completed by the next meeting time.
 The meetings will also be a knowledge sharing period where team members can help solve any issues of concern other members are having.
 Smaller decisions will be handled in the group chat over Slack.

 #### Artifacts